aneldev/dyna-fetch/README.md

   requestConfig?: AxiosRequestConfig;         // help: https://github.com/axios/axios#axios-api
   preFlight?: boolean;                        // default: false, skip CORS with pre-flight OPTIONS request (the server should support this) retry?: (error: AxiosError) => boolean;     // default: () => true; Validate the error.
-Return true to retry or false to return the error. retryMaxTimes?: number;                     // default: 0 retryTimeout?: number;                      // default: 0, in ms retryRandomFactor?: number;                 // default is 1, finalTimeout = retryTimeout * random(0, timeoutRandomFactor)
+Return true to retry or false to return the error. cancelOnRetry?: boolean;                    // default: false; if true, in case of retry timeout the current request will be XHR canceled. retryMaxTimes?: number;                     // default: 0 retryTimeout?: number;                      // default: 0, in ms retryRandomFactor?: number;                 // default is 1, finalTimeout = retryTimeout * random(0, timeoutRandomFactor)